Back pain is one of the most common reasons people seek medical help or miss work. Back pain is a leading cause of disability worldwide.

 - Psychological conditions.
 People prone to depression and anxiety appear to have a greater risk of back pain.
 Stress can cause muscle tension, which can contribute to back pain.

 - Smoking.
 Smokers have increased rates of back pain.
 This may occur because smoking causes coughing, which can lead to herniated disks.
-Smoking can also decrease blood flow to the spine and increase the risk of osteoporosis.
+Smoking also can decrease blood flow to the spine and increase the risk of osteoporosis.

 Improving one's physical condition and learning and practicing how to use the body might help prevent back pain.